Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

    :target: ../../_images/Extensions/extension_wifi_caption_800.jpg

 The blue power LED will be on permanently if the device is powered.
-The green LED is the status LED (permanently off=error, blink=associating, on=associated).
+The green LED is the status LED (permanently off = error, blink = associating, on = associated).

-The WIFI module is equipped with an U.FL connector and an 75 Ohm U.FL <-> RP-SMA pigtail cable.
+The WIFI module is equipped with an U.FL connector and an 75 Ohm U.FL to RP-SMA pigtail cable.
 Depending on your application it is possible to disconnect the pigtail cable and connect your own cable.